-In a University of Michigan study analysts found that college kids today are less likely to look at situations from another point of view and more likely to focus on their needs above others.
-And in the last decade, it’s gotten worse.
+In a University of Michigan study, analysts found that college kids today are less likely to look at situations from another point of view and more likely to focus on their needs above others.
+And it’s gotten worse.
 Since 2000, they’ve seen 40 percent drops in empathy compared to counterparts from 30 years ago.

 Startling, yes.
 But they see a couple sensible factors that have brought the problem to a head.

-First, college kids today, coined Generation Me, have been told since childhood how special, unique and perfect they are in a push to boost self-esteem.
-Second, the rise in social media increases the ease of “turning off” friends when dealing with their problems seems like a big bother.
+First, college kids today have been told since childhood how special, unique and perfect they are in a push to boost self-esteem.
+Second, social media increases the ease of “turning off” friends when dealing with their problems seems like a big bother.

 Luckily, there are ways to snatch your offspring from the no-empathy zone and help them become cool, kind and compassionate kids.

 1. Start now.
 Kids are never too young to learn kindness, and they’re more receptive than we realize.
 Encourage toddlers to be gentle and sweet with toys.

 2. Repeat, repeat, repeat.
 Most kids, toddlers especially, need lots of encouragement and reminders to fully grasp a concept.

 3. Don’t be the doormat.
 Don’t let kids spit in your face or grab your hair.
 Ever.
 Gently, but firmly tell them they may not continue with the behavior and never laugh, which can encourage them in the doing of such deeds.